animation shape

 Natural regeneration is a sustainable approach that respects the intricate relationships within ecosystems.
 It emphasizes the role of native species, promotes genetic diversity, and maintains ecological balance.
 However, successful natural regeneration depends on various factors, including site conditions, species composition, disturbance history, and the prevention of further disturbances during the recovery period.
 Balancing human needs with the principles of natural regeneration is crucial for fostering healthy and resilient ecosystems.

-We will address these issues in more detail on this website.
-I hope you like it!
+We will address these topics in more detail on this website, I hope you like it!

 Are you still interested in this topic?